Installing the Processor in Your Homebuilt Computer

 Processors are extremely sensitive to static charges and physical shock.
 A static charge that's too small for a human being to even feel can completely destroy a processor.
 In addition, processors can be damaged by rough handling or being dropped.

-So never handle a processor roughly, never touch the pins, and never handle it unless you are using proper anti static precautions.
+Never handle a processor roughly, never touch the pins, and never handle it unless you are using proper anti static precautions.
+Note that the wrist in the picture has an anti-static wrist band wrapped around it.

 Handle the processor carefully, holding it only by the edges.
 Set it down only on an anti-static mat or on the foam pad that it was shipped in.
 Be kind to your processor, and your processor will be kind to you.